Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 <br/><hr/>
 ## Orthographic Projection

-At Orthographic Projection the coordinates in the eye space are linearly mapped to normalized device coordinates and the clip sapce coordinates are equal the normalized device coordiantes, because the `w` component is 1 (for a carthesian coordinate).
+At Orthographic Projection the coordinates in the view space are linearly mapped to clip space coordinates and the clip space coordinates are equal to the normalized device coordinates, because the `w` component is 1 (for a cartesian input coordinate).<br/>
-The value for left, right, bottom, top, near and far define a box.
+The values for left, right, bottom, top, near and far define a box.
 All the geometry which is inside the volume of the box is "visible" on the viewport.

 ![Orthographic Projection](image/OrthographicProjection.png)